Using Forests in Multivariate Regression Discontinuity Designs

 \section{Setup and Identification}

-Suppose we have a sample of independent and identically distributed (i.i.d.) observations $\mathcal{S}_n =\{(Y_i, X_i)\}_{i=1}^n$, where $Y_i \in \mathbb{R}$ is the outcome of interest and $X_i \in \mathcal{X} \subseteq \mathbb{R}^{d_X}$ is the $d_X$-dimensional running variable that determines the binary treatment status, $D_i\in\{0,1\}$, of the $i$-th unit according to some exogenous treatment assignment rule, $A:\mathcal{X} \to \{0,1\}$.
+Suppose we have a sample of independent and identically distributed observations $\mathcal{S}_n :=\{(Y_i, X_i)\}_{i=1}^n$, where $Y_i \in \mathbb{R}$ is the outcome of interest and $X_i \in \mathcal{X} \subseteq \mathbb{R}^{d_X}$ is the $d_X$-dimensional running variable that determines the binary treatment status, $D_i\in\{0,1\}$, of the $i$-th unit according to some exogenous treatment assignment rule, $A:\mathcal{X} \to \{0,1\}$.
 If $d_X=1$, then $D_i=1$ if and only if $A(X_i)=\mathds{1}\{X_i\geq x^c\}=1$, where $x^c$ is the cutoff as in the standard sharp RD design with a univariate score.
 In higher dimensions, the treatment assignment rule is more complex.
 For example, \citet{KT15} study the effect of television advertising on election turnout, where the treatment status is determined by a geographic media market boundary.
-Following \citet{Z12}, let $\mathcal{T}:=\{x \in \mathcal{X}: A(x)=1\}$ denote the set of scores assigned to the treatment and let denote the treatment boundary, i.e., a point $x\in\mathcal{X}$ lies on the treatment boundary if every $\epsilon$-ball around it contains both treated and control scores.
+Following \citet{Z12}, let denote the treatment boundary, i.e., a point $x\in\mathcal{X}$ lies on the treatment boundary if every $\epsilon$-ball around it contains both treated and control scores.
 In univariate designs, $\mathscr{B}$ is simply a singleton containing the one-dimensional cutoff.
 Let $\bigl(Y_i(1), Y_i(0)\bigr)$ denote the pair of potential outcomes with and without the binary treatment.
 We are interested in the following conditional treatment effect at any $x^c\in \mathscr{B}$: